SDB:CUPS in a Nutshell

 root@host# /usr/lib/cups/backend/usb direct usb://ACME/USB%20Printer?serial=1234 "ACME USB Printer" "USB Printer #1" direct usb:/dev/usb/lp1 "Unknown" "USB Printer #2" ...

-Upon start-up, cupsd successively executes all backends in /usr/lib/cups/backend/ in order to determine which of the backends are available on the respective system.
+For older CUPS versions upon start-up, cupsd successively executes all backends in /usr/lib/cups/backend/ in order to determine which of the backends are available on the respective system.
 Only the available backends can be used for the configuration of queues.
 The available backends are displayed with "lpinfo -v".
+For nowadays CUPS versions not the cupsd itself but the separated cups-deviced is run that also executes all backends in /usr/lib/cups/backend/ when a "lpinfo -v" command is run (and cups-driverd is run when a "lpinfo -m" command is run, see "man cups-deviced" and "man cups-driverd").

 General information on the command-line tools